Stage Boom

-Stage Boom (Chinese: 爆裂舞台; pinyin: bào liè wǔ tái) was a 2021 Chinese music talent survival reality show that was broadcast on iQiyi from August 5 to October 22, 2021.
+Stage Boom (Chinese: 爆裂舞台; pinyin: bào liè wǔ tái) is a 2021 Chinese music talent survival reality show that was broadcast on iQiyi from August 5 to October 22, 2021.
 The show is led by Han Hong, gathering ten talented female musicians - Lexie Liu, Shan Yichun, Song Yuqi, An Qi, Lu Keran, Vava, Wu Xuanyi, Yamy, Chen Zhuoxuan, Zhou Jieqiong - who have already debuted but lack a chance on stage.
 Together, they create top-notch and epic stage performances.
 The Boom girls will compete through battles.
 In the end, one “Boom Icon” will be determined and given the top resources in the industry.